Detailed guides to painful problems, treatments & more

 Why does anyone believe that slow exhalations might be important?
 Where does this idea come from?
 Believe it or not, it’s all about heart rate.
 Starting with what we know for sure…

 Hearts really do speed up slightly when we breathe in, and slow down a bit as we let it out.
-This curious pace change is the “respiratory sinus arrhythmia” (RSA): an inconsistency in the heart rhythm linked to respiration.
-Just an odd little thing our bodies do (Yasuma 2004).
+This curious pace change is the “respiratory sinus arrhythmia” (RSA): a slight inconsistency in our heart rhythm tied to respiration.
+Just a little body oddity.1 (All the footnotes in this post are just boring citations, rather than my usual elaborations and digressions — just worked out that way for some reasons.)

-Every animal with a spine does this, and we don’t really know why (Larsen 2010).
-But the general assumption is that the slowing of the heart rate during exhalation is a Good Thing.
+Every animal with a spine does this, and we don’t really know why.2 But the assumption is that the slowing of the heart rate during exhalation is a Good Thing.
 It must be, since it’s just how vertebrates do biological business.
 Like sleeping or sneezing or pandiculation, we reckon it must be useful or evolution would have beaten it out of us long ago.

 Heart rate variability

 You can quantify RSA by measuring the difference between the faster and slower rates, known as heart rate variability (HRV).
-My average HRV lately has been 34 milliseconds: that is, the gap between my heartbeats is 34ms longer during exhalation than inhalation.
+My average HRV is usually 35 milliseconds: that is, the gap between my heartbeats is 34ms longer during exhalation than inhalation.
+This average has been quite consistent over long periods.

 Ahhh.
-34ms longer is so luxurious.
+35ms longer is so luxurious.
 It’s nice to take time for things, you know?

-We know that a high average HRV is loosely linked to good health (although the details are a real can of worms), and we know (more notably for this topic) that stress stifles the RSA and pushes HRV down (Kim 2018).
+We know that a high average HRV is loosely linked to good health (although the details are a real can of worms), and we know (more notably for this topic) that stress stifles the RSA and pushes HRV down.3 (And yet I’ve had fairly obvious increases in HRV during some really stressful weeks.
+Go figure.
+But never mind that.)

 And that is more than good enough for most people.
 Very science!
 So biology!